 Our Top 7 1980s Hairstyles

 The mullet hairstyle is described as short on the sides and long in the back.
 But Mullet Heads like to describe it as “Business in the front and party in the back.”
 Believe it or not, the mullet hairstyle was not created in the 1980s and it wasn’t even called a “mullet” during that timeframe.
 The hairstyle was used as early as the 6th century AD when it was described in writing by a Byzantine scholar named Procopius.
 The term “mullet” was actually coined by the band Beastie Boys with their song “Mullet Head” in 1994.
 An interesting fact about the mullet hairstyle of the 1980s is that lesbians would often wear their hair this way as a means of identifying their sexual orientation to other lesbians.
 Whoever knew?!

 The rattail is a modified mullet in which only a fraction of the hair on the back of the head is long while everything else is cut short.
 This modification makes the hair resemble a tail, which leads it to its name.
 The rattail became extremely popular in the 1980s and began to fizzle out in the early 1990s.
 You don’t see this hairstyle too often anymore, but we’re sure it will make a comeback someday.

 The Flattop was really popular in the 1950s and unexpectedly became trendy again with boys and men in the 1980s.
-It’s a military style haircut which requires electric clippers to trim the hairs on the top of the head to the point that when they stand straight up, the top of the head appears like a table top.
+It’s a military-style haircut that requires electric clippers to trim the hairs on the top of the head to the point that when they stand straight up, the top of the head appears like a tabletop.
 The hairstyle resembles a box sitting on the top of the head.
-Usually the hairs were cut short enough that they would stand straight up on their own, but sometimes gel would be required.
+Usually, the hairs were cut short enough that they would stand straight up on their own, but sometimes gel would be required.

 Nothing Was Off Limits For 80s Hair